anmolitor/protoc-gen-elm/example/tonic_vite/README.md

 The UI is very ugly since this is just an example to get you going :)

+You can install [grpc-dev-tools](https://github.com/SafetyCulture/grpc-web-devtools) in your browser to see requests in human readable form.
+When running `npm run build`, no debug output is produced for performance reasons (dev-tools won't work).

 ## Hypothetical deployment

 Typically Vite is what you use in development and not in production.